-In addition, if you wish to make a two-way invocation, you must configure a WS-RM-enabled WSDL port with a non-anonymous reply-to endpoint.
-See ["Configuring a non-anonymous reply-to endpoint" on page 179](#).
+If you wish to make a two-way invocation, you must configure a WS-RM-enabled WSDL port with a non-anonymous reply-to endpoint.
+See ["Configuring a non-anonymous reply-to endpoint" on page 195](#).

 Setting your 'orb_plugins' list